mothur/mothur.github.io/_wiki/mothur_v.1.13.0.md

     [summary.single](summary.single) -
     [https://forum.mothur.org/viewtopic.php?f=5&t=513&sid=b44f89ef348ab38c197ffe489e656402](https://forum.mothur.org/viewtopic.php?f=5&t=513&sid=b44f89ef348ab38c197ffe489e656402)
--   added default option to [set.dir](set.dir), so that you can set input, output and tempdefault to the location of mothur\'s executable.
+-   added default option to [set.dir](set.dir), so that you can set input, output and tempdefault to the location of mothur's executable.
 This is helpful if you double click on the mothur executable, since current working directory will be set to your home directory.